 Configuration¶

-The native configuration format for Conch is a TOML file, passed as a command-line argument --config
+The native configuration format for Conch is a TOML file, passed as a command-line argument --config.

-If you are installing Conch via Helm with a values.yaml
+If you are installing Conch via Helm with a values.yaml then these settings can be set under the config key, e.g.:

 config: